MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/block/printer.md

 3D printers allow you to print any block of any shape, with any type of texture.
 To get started with 3D printers, you will need to place down a 3D printer block next to a computer.
 This will give access to the `printer3d` component API, allowing you to set up and print [models](print.md) using the provided functions.

 A more convenient way to setup 3D printers is to use Open Programs Package Manager (OPPM).
-Once installed, make sure you have an [internet card](../item/internetCard.md) in your computer and run the following command:
+Once installed (`oppm install oppm`), make sure you have an [internet card](../item/internetCard.md) in your computer and run the following command:
 `oppm install print3d-examples`

 The examples can then be found in `/usr/share/models/` as .3dm files.
 Take a look through the example files for available options, in particular the `example.3dm` file.
 Alternatively, you can download the `print3d` and `print3d-examples` programs from OpenPrograms using `wget` and an internet card.